-Table 50 describes the handling of commands when an ACA condition is not in effect for the task set.
-The I_T nexuses that are associated with a task set are specified by the TST field in the Control mode page (see SPC-4).
+Table 52 describes the handling of commands when an ACA condition is not in effect for the task set.
+The I\T nexuses that are associated with a task set are specified by the TST field in the Control mode page (see SPC-4).

-New command properties Device server action ACA established if new command terminates with Task attribute ^a NACA value b Device Server action a CHECK CONDITION status Any task attribute except 0 no the ACA task attribute 1 Process the command. ^C yes ACA task 0 Process an invalid task attribute no attribute 1 condition as described in 5.12. yes ^a Task attributes are described in 8.4. ^b The NACA bit is in the CONTROL byte in the CDB (see 5.2). ^c All the conditions that affect the processing of commands (e.g., reservations) apply.
+New command properties Device server action ACA established if new Task attribute a NACA value b Device server action command terminates with a CHECK CONDITION status Any task 0 no attribute except the ACA task attribute 1 Process the command. c yes ACA task 0 Process an invalid task attribute no attribute 1 condition as described in 5.12. yes b The NACA bit is 8.4. byte in the CDB (see 5.2). processing of commands (e.g., reser rvations) apply.